ColvilleJunction/heritage/pages/about.md

 This project is led by the locals, with volunteers, all contributing to a living archive of who we are, supported by [Colville Junction](https://colvillejunction.co.nz).

+## What you'll find here

+A growing collection of interviews, photographs, documents and organisation records from Colville and the wider northern Coromandel Peninsula, each tagged with names, places and events so they're easy to search.

+The two items on this site right now are sample placeholders, standing in for the real stories that will replace them as interviews are recorded, digitised and logged.
+This is a working prototype, not the finished archive.

+{% include feature/image.html objectid="lh_0001" width="75" caption=true %}

+## Sharing your story

+If you have a story, photo, letter or memory of Colville and the northern Coromandel you would like to share, get in touch with Colville Junction, [colvillejunction.co.nz](https://colvillejunction.co.nz).

+Every item on this site is shared with the permission of its contributor, at the level they chose: private, view only, reusable with credit, or public domain.

 ### Acknowledging the people who came before us — and those carrying the stories today

 Living Heritage did not begin with this website.